uTa4u/TFC-Woodworking/README.md

 Makes crafting wooden things more immersive through a tree (pun intended) of in-world crafting

-## Implemented:
+## Notes:
-- (Note) Use [Axe Interactions section](#axe-interactions) and [Saw Interactions section](#saw-interactions) to see all recipes until JEI integration and/or Patchouli book page is implemented
+- Use [Axe Interactions section](#axe-interactions) and [Saw Interactions section](#saw-interactions) to see all recipes until JEI integration and/or Patchouli book page is implemented
-- All amounts shown in parentheses are defaults, can be changed in config file
+- Most amounts shown in parentheses are defaults, can be changed in config file

 ### Features:
 - Stripping logs/wood is only possible when 4 sides are empty (no solid blocks)